meetecho/janus-gateway/README.md

 to start the whole compilation process.
 The script will try to check whether you have all the dependencies installed, and then issue a 'make' for you to start compiling.
-If Doxygen and graphviz are available, it will also build the documentation for you as well.
+If Doxygen and graphviz are available, it will also build the documentation for you as well in the docs/html subfolder.

-If you prefer doing this manually, a simple

-	make

-will start compiling the gateway.
-To build the documentation as well:

-	make docs

-will create the documentation in the docs/html subfolder.

 ##Configure and start